Gruntfuggly/activitusbar/README.md

 The colour of the active and inactive buttons can also be specified using `activitusbar.activeColour` and `activitusbar.inactiveColour`.
 By default these are white (`#fff`) and grey (`#bbb`).

+If required, the position of the icons can be adjusted by changing the value of `activitusbar.priority`.
+It defaults to 99999 which should place them at the far left.
+You may need to experiment to find a value which suits.

+## Known Issues

-_Note: Because there is no way to know when a view has been selected, the currently active view will not stay in sync if the normal activity bar is used._
+Because there is no way to know when a view has been selected, the currently active view will not stay in sync if the normal activity bar is used.

+If **Find in Files** is selected from the Edit Menu, again, the currently active view will become out of sync.

 ## Installing